 Within the lab, you will have the opportunity to play with the CESM history files that you created.
-There are 5 sets of diagnostics scripts, 4 NCL post-processing scripts, 7 NCL graphics creating scripts, and 2 pyNIO/pyNGL scripts.
-You will also be able to try out the various software packages discussed earlier (ncview, ImageMagick, etc.).
+There are 6 sets of diagnostics scripts, 4 NCL post-processing scripts, and 7 NCL graphics creating scripts.
+You will also be able to try out the various software packages discussed earlier (ncview, NCO, etc.).